yushengzh/benchmarking-ml4quantum/README.md

 ### Datasets

-Dataset we generated and used in the paper is released in [Google driver](https://drive.google.com/drive/folders/1nxtzRjxHECQ3cXZh3pzCI5mN1izIK1th?usp=sharing).
+The dataset we used is released on [Google drive](https://drive.google.com/drive/folders/1nxtzRjxHECQ3cXZh3pzCI5mN1izIK1th?usp=sharing).

 ### Experiments